 Australia has been obsessed with Hamptons style, and Perth is no exception.
 However, while it’s not likely to be a passing trend, there is another on the horizon.
-With hallmarks of Hamptons style, plus the classic Queenslander and hallmarks of the Raffles Hotel, Plantation style is the next big thing.
+With hallmarks of Hamptons style, plus the classic Queenslander and hallmarks of the Raffles Hotel, Plantation style is here to stay.
 It’s a timeless genre of architecture and interior design inspired by Raj-period homes in India and the Asian-European fusion found in Asian – think Raffles in Singapore and Cambodia and the Metropole in Hanoi.

 Classic elements are white weatherboards, wide balconies with carved balustrades, high ceilings and a classic mix of black flooring and white walls.
 The feel is relaxed, sophisticated and very much about a laidback indoor-outdoor lifestyle.